beyondwords-io/player/doc/getting-started.md

 </script>
 ```

-These settings will take precedent over those specified in the dashboard and
+These settings will take precedence over those specified in the dashboard and
 allow more flexibility.

 These settings can also be changed after loading the player by using the [Player SDK](./player-sdk.md).